 Also featuring in the top 20 assignees are a few house-hold name technology companies, such as Philips, Samsung and IBM, to name a few.
 This patent from Samsung is an apparatus which has various functionalities to help with health care as well as the physical or mental relaxation of the patient.
 For instance, it’s able to notify that the patient has had a heart attack and let the patient connect the personally customised bed to a healthcare system through the wireless network, allowing patients to have a real-time online consultation from an expert, when needed.

 At first glance, it might seem odd to spot FedEx included in the top 20, however, the organization have done a lot of work on developing healthcare network supply chain solutions reliant on the Internet of Things.

 Investment is best monitored by actual legal expenditure, which can be tracked by a company’s patent applications and the maintenance fees they are paying to keep a monopoly of a specific invention.
-Taking this into consideration, it seems that companies are investing in the telemedicine and remote healthcare technology area .
+Taking this into consideration, it seems that companies are investing in this technology area and we can expect to see it continue to grow.
 The home is likely to become a valuable site for enhancing the healthcare experience as a culmination of digital, remote, connected and virtual care.
 Health systems are evolving beyond care delivery of the diseased to encompass numerous health and wellness touchpoints, transforming it from disease management to health management.

 Patent information contains valuable insights and information that can assist companies in identifying new/emerging markets, give insights into the actions of competitors and partners and inform the company which parts of their portfolio are most valuable.
 In just a few minutes, PatBase and integrated PatBase Analytics V3 can be used to identify key players in the space for licensing agreements or locate expired IP that is open for use.
 Whether you have a practical problem to solve, valuable IP you wish to keep track of or competitors to monitor, Minesoft’s solutions have you covered.